The Franconia Heritage Museum is located

 Old Man of the Mountains

-New Exhibit this summer: “Readin’ Ritin’ Rithmetic”
+Feature Exhibit for the 2015 season “Readin’ Ritin’ Rithmetic”

 Visit our one room school house, constructed by volunteers in the Jewell Friedman Exhibit Room.
 Meet the teacher, Miss Wallace, and imagine what it was like to attend a one room school!